-ASSOCIATE OF SCIENCE (SECRETARIAL SCIENCE)
+ASSOCIATE OF SCIENCE (SECRETARIAL SCIENCE) (Two-Year)

-(Two-Year)

-The two-year program in secretarial science is designed to prepare a finished professional secretary in the many aspects of secretarial work in the modern office in business and industry.
+The two-year program in secretarial science is designed to prepare a professional secretary in the many aspects of secretarial work in the modern business, medical, or legal office.
 Proficiency is developed in the skills of typewriting, shorthand dictation, transcription, office machines, and office management.
 The wide scope of courses offered in this program will provide an opportunity for the student to increase his understanding of the many facets involved in the operation of business today.
 This curriculum is for a student planning to seek employment at the end of two years.
+Secretarial Science degree options are available in Executive, Medical, and Legal Secretarial fields.

-Catalog Course Quarte
+Catalog Course Quartei

 Number Title Hours

+Basic Core

 BUS 1010 Introduction to Business 3

-BUS 1810 Business Mathematics
+BUS 1810 Business Mathematics 3

 BUS 1110 Business Communications 3

-BUS 2210, 20 Principles of Accounting I, II
+BUS 2210 Principles of Accounting I 3

-BUS 2410 Business Machines I-Computational
+BUS 2410 Business Machines-Computation nal3

-BUS 2420 Business Machines II-Duplication 3
+BUS 2420 Business Machines-Duplication 3

-BUS 2510 Legal Environment for Business 3
+BUS 2510 Legal Environment for Business s3

+COE 1010 Cooperative Education I 1 3

-CST 1010 Introduction to Data Processing 3
+CST 1010 Introduction to Data Processing g3

-ECO 2010, 20 Principles of Economics I, II 6
+ECO 2010 Principles of Economics I 3

-ENG 1010, 20 Composition I. II 6
+ENG 1010, 20 Composition I, IISurvey of Western Civilization 6

-HIS 1030 Survey of Western Civilization III 3
+HIS 1030 Survey of Western Civilization III3

 PSY 1010 General Psychology I 3

 SSC 1010, 20, 30 Typing I, II, III 9

 SSC 1110, 20, 30 Shorthand I, II, III 15

-SSC 1210, 2210 Office Practice I, II 6
+SSC 1210 Machine Transcription 3

 SSC 2010 Typing IV 3

-SSC 2110, 20 Shorthand IV, V 10
+SSC 2210 Office Practice 3

 SPE 2410 Basic Speech Communication 3

-SSC 2810 Report Writing/Records Management 3
+SSC 2810 Report Writing/Records Manag gement3

-SSC 1220, 2220 Office Practice Lab I, II 2

 Physical Education Activity 3